Builtin Functions and Constants¶

 if (0) { console.log("truthy") } else { console.log("falsey") }

-function, in conjunction with export
+The import function, in conjunction with export,

 allows connecting multiple Temper modules together.

-One module may export
+One module may export a symbol.

 export let world = "Earth";